-However, Bott and Co’s Flight Delay Lawyers were firmly of the belief that passengers actually had six years to take a claim to court, as provided by S9 of the Limitation Act 1980.
+However, Bott and Co’s Flight Delay Compensation solicitors were firmly of the belief that passengers actually had six years to take a claim to court, as provided by S9 of the Limitation Act 1980.

 What happened to Mr Dawson and why did he claim?

 Mr Dawson’s delay occurred on Christmas Day 2006, on the BY5143 flight from London Gatwick to Puerto Plata in the Dominican Republic.

 The flight was due to depart at 11:30am but the Thomson Airways flight was subject to a delay of 6 hours and 26 minutes.

 Mr Dawson filed his claim in court just two days before the six year limitation period was due to expire.